Important Safety Information

 Indications for Use

-The Omnipod® Insulin Management System is intended for the subcutaneous delivery of insulin at set and variable rates for the management of diabetes mellitus in persons requiring insulin and for the quantitative measurement of glucose in fresh whole capillary blood (in vitro) from the finger.
+The Omnipod® Insulin Management System is intended for the subcutaneous delivery of insulin at set and variable rates for the management of diabetes mellitus in persons requiring insulin and for the quantitative measurement of glucose in fresh whole capillary blood (in vitro).

 Insulin pump therapy is NOT recommended for people who are either: